 - 1. A computer this can be a desktop, laptop or even PDA - 2.
-A wireless networking software utility (for more information, see Software for Wardriving notably, NetStumbler - 3. for Windows, Kismet for Linux, and KisMac for Macintosh.) - 4.
-A Wi-fi client adapter - 5.
+A wireless networking software utility (for more information, see Software for Wardriving notably, NetStumbler

+- 3. A Wi-fi client adapter - 4.
 An external antenna for your Wi-fi adapter since most adapters have weak antennas and most likely the car will shield many signals, the antenna will aid in finding signals (optional)